Jyothidk/Jenkins-to-Kubernetes/README.md

    - Log in to Jenkins.
    - Go to Manage Jenkins > Manage Plugins.
-   - In the Available tab, search for "Docker Pipeline", "SonarQube Scanner".
+   - In the Available tab, search for ´Docker Pipeliner´, ´SonarQube Scanner´
    - Select the plugins and click the Install button.
    - Restart Jenkins after the plugin is installed. (`http://<ec2-instance-public-ip-address>:8080/restart` )